 Don’t brag about your experience; they don’t care about it.

 Seriously, clients do not care about how many years you spent writing PHP codes or how many full-time jobs you took in the past, they posted the job because they want it done.
 Instead of annoying the client with details of your past experience, try to attract him by giving him some ideas on how you’ll solve his specific problem.

-    The client will be very glad when he read how much details you provided him about his job, not anything else.
-I know some guys have a ready written template for the bids, and the only thing they do is copy and paste this template and send it to the client.
+The client will be very glad when he read how much details you provided him with his job, not anything else.
+I know some guys have a readily written template for the bids, and the only thing they do is copy and paste this template and send it to the client.
 This is a so awful thing to do.
 Clients always tend to avoid generalized bids, don’t do that, please.